Purchasing a Timeshare

 - Do they meet deadlines?

-A real estate contract in the U.S. may provide for — and some states require — a "cooling-off" period (also called a rescission period).
+Purchase documents for any real estate transaction are binding contracts.
+That means they're legally enforceable.
+A real estate contract in the U.S. may provide for (and some states require) a "cooling-off" period.
+This is also known as a rescission period.
 During this time, a timeshare purchaser can cancel the contract and obtain a refund.
 This is usually just a few days.

-The contract may include a non-performance protection clause that allows the purchaser to retain ownership rights, even if a third party is required to buy out the developer's contract.
+The contract may include a nonperformance protection clause that allows the purchaser to retain ownership rights, even if a third party is required to buy out the developer's contract.

 All promises made by the salesperson should be written into the contract.
 If not, such provisions will almost certainly be unenforceable in a court of law unless the promise is implied by state law.